ruomengh/tdx-amber-idc-preview/README.md

 # Intel® Developer Cloud (IDC) TDX & Amber Preview

-**WARNING**: This document is for customers who use a system with security update (kernel version 6.2.16) and Intel® Trust Authority GA instances.
+**WARNING**: This document is for customers who use a system with kernel version 6.2.16 and Intel® Trust Authority GA instances.

 ## 1. Customer On-Board Intel® Developer Cloud (Beta)